12 Tips for a more Accessible Website

 - All content can be accessed by a keyboard and not just a mouse.

-- Copy is best presented as live text that can be read by a screen reader—or search engine—and not embedded into an image file (particularly applies to headers and buttons).
+- Copy is best presented as live text that a screen reader can read—or search engine—and not embedded into an image file (particularly applies to headers and buttons).

 - Forms and fields, such as newsletter signups and contact forms, should be able to be read by a screen reader and completed through a keyboard.